Ardkinglas: The present house

 In 1905 Ardkinglas was purchased by Sir Andrew Noble, an expert on ballistics and gunnery who was chairman of Lord Armstrong's artillery works in Newcastle.
 Ardkinglas House was designed by architect Sir Robert Lorimer, and construction began in May 1906.
 Although Noble's deadline for completion of 1 August 1907 was not met, the house was fully completed in 21 months.
 The house was lit with electricity powered from a hydro-electric plant on the estate.
+A dam was built on the river Kinglas and a building erected nearby to hold the generating equipment.